mmccoyd/hillside/README.md

 ## Why

 Creating four boards is more than I intended.
-I wanted a few more keys than the Sweep (48).
-Yet I still missed the fuller bottom row of the Atreus for infrequent keys, and felt people new to small boards would prefer a physical arrow cluster (56).
-But that put the extra keys too far for me.
-Yet the arrow cluster of many 40% boards is tucked partly into the main rows.
-So I did that with some splay I wanted (52).
-But others like a more minimal board, and removing the partial bottom row was easy (46).
+I wanted closer keys than MX boards, yet a few more keys than the Sweep (hence the 48).
+Yet I still missed the fuller bottom row of the Atreus for infrequent keys and felt people new to small boards would prefer a physical arrow cluster (hence the 56).
+But that put the extra keys too far for me, and I realized many 40% boards tuck the arrow cluster partly into the main rows.
+So I did that with some splay I wanted (hence the 52).
+But others like a more minimal board, and removing the partial bottom row was easy (hence the 46).
 So it was really three experiments for me, plus an easy variant.

 ## Hardware and Build Guide